OliverMKing/elixir-dfs/README.md

 # elixir-dfs

 Program that I used to start learning Elixir.
+It is a depth-first search implementation.